 Peter Bower (Editor-In-Chief Issues 4-6; Co-Editor Issues 1-3; Editor (poetry) Issue 8)

-He is a published poet, writer and photographer.
-His postgraduate studies take a look at the shifting cultures in pubs in the Newcastle and Hunter Valley region; his novel examines social interactions and dysfunctionality within these cultural hubs, society’s dependence on them during times of crisis, and portrayals of self and masculinity within these predominantly male domains.
-Some of his work can be found on his website and he can be found on Twitter.
+Peter is a published poet, writer and photographer.
+During his time at the University of Newcastle, he looked the shifting cultures in pubs in the Newcastle and Hunter Valley region; his novel examines social interactions and dysfunctionality within these cultural hubs, society’s dependence on them during times of crisis, and portrayals of self and masculinity within these predominantly male domains.
+When he doffed his hat in April 2014, he realised that his greatest accomplishment was this here SWAMP.
+Hence why he hangs around like a bad smell, maintaining the website and offering assistance in editorial duties.
+He is also responsible for the creation of online photography site VoTogs and the in-progress gaming website Sunlight Burns.
+On top of everything he does, he also does website management; meaning his website is likely out-of-date.
+He can be found on Twitter and Facebook.

 Ivy Ireland (Editor (poetry) Issues 1-5)

 Ivy Ireland is poet who runs a bookstore café with her family.
 Ivy was awarded the Australian Young Poet Fellowship in 2007 and her poems have been published in various magazines and anthologies.
 Ivy periodically teaches Creative Writing at the University of Newcastle, where she completed her Ph.D. in 2012.
 Ivy’s first book, Incidental Complications, was published in 2007 and her most recent collection, Porch Light, was published in 2015.

 Amy Lovat (Editor-In-Chief Issues 14-15; Editor (Prose) Issue 13)